hooriyaa/hackathon_3/README.md

   "Image": "string (URL)",
   "Rating": "number (1-5)"
 }
+**

-Technologies Used
+✨## Technologies Used
-Frontend: React.js, Tailwind CSS
+•Frontend: React.js, Tailwind CSS

-Backend: Sanity CMS
+•Backend: Sanity CMS

-Authentication: Clerk
+•Authentication: Clerk

-Shipping: ShipEngine
+•Shipping: ShipEngine

-Payments: Stripe
+•Payments: Stripe

-Performance Testing: Lighthouse
+## Performance Testing: Lighthouse

-How to Run the Project
-Clone the repository.

-Install dependencies using npm install or yarn install.

-Start the development server using npm start or yarn start.

-Access the application at localhost:3000.

-Conclusion
+## Conclusion
-Comforty is a fully functional e-commerce platform designed to provide a seamless shopping experience for users looking to purchase high-quality sofas and chairs.
+**Comforty is a fully functional e-commerce platform designed to provide a seamless shopping experience for users looking to purchase high-quality sofas and chairs.
 With robust backend integration, responsive design, and secure payment processing, Comforty is ready for real-world deployment.
-Users must be signed in to proceed to payment, ensuring a secure and personalized shopping experience.
+Users must be signed in to proceed to payment, ensuring a secure and personalized shopping experience.**